freepe/FreePeDAO/README.md

 - The ability to view a list of all tasks.

 #### Configuration
-1. Install and launch TestRPC or connect to the TestNet.
+1. Install and launch TestRPC or use the public TestNet and MetaMask for wallet creation.
-2. Go to http://remix.ethereum.org, compile and run the contract Work.
+2. Go to http://remix.ethereum.org, paste the freepe.sol, compile and run the contract Work.
 3. Receive the address of new created contract Task by calling the task function.
 4. Configure the connection to Ethereum node and address of the contract in index file.